Whiplash Claims – How Much Compensation Can I Claim?

 This high compensation bracket covers ear injuries leading to total deafness.

 Brain Damage (Moderately Severe): £205,580 to £264,650

 This compensation range is typically awarded if the head injuries cause other serious physical symptoms such as paralysis of one or more limbs or if the brain damage results in drastic changes to your persona or intellect.

-This compensation range is awarded for serious injuries, which could range from the pain and discomfort of soft tissues damage to the movement restrictions of a frozen shoulder.
+This compensation range is awarded for serious injuries, which could range from the pain and discomfort of soft tissues damage to the movement restrictions of a dislocation.